COVID-19 Business Loans and Disaster Relief

 Businesses have been hit hard by mandatory closures and safety measures required to slow the spread of the coronavirus (COVID-19).
 Many of our clients are asking for guidance on loan assistance and disaster relief.

 But businesses have a growing number of resources and relief programs to turn to, including emergency funding from the government, protection from eviction and business loan deferment.
 The FDIC is encouraging banks to work with customers to provide coronavirus-related assistance, related to both personal and business finances.

-On March 25th, the Senate voted unanimously to approve a sweeping, $2 trillion fiscal measure, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
-The House is expected to pass the bill on Friday and send to Trump for signature.
-Among other items, the measure will provide $350 billion in federally guaranteed loans to small businesses and establish a $500 billion government lending program for distressed companies.
-We will share details as soon as they become available.
+On March 27th, a $2 trillion fiscal stimulus measure, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was signed into law.
+Among other items, the measure provides $350 billion in federally guaranteed loans to small businesses and establishes a $500 billion government lending program for distressed companies.
+See details below with more information coming soon.

 Below is a list of current federal, state and lender-specific support available to business owners now, which will be updated to include programs as they’re released and refined.
 Return to this page regularly.

 If you need cash to offset lost revenue and help keep your business afloat, the programs below can help.
 The U.S. Small Business Administration (SBA) coronavirus resource page provides a list of relief programs, and it offers guidance to small business owners during this crisis.

 CARES Act – Paycheck Protection Program

 The Coronavirus Aid, Relief and Economic Security Act (CARES) includes $350 billion in emergency loans for small businesses (The Paycheck Protection Program) to help them keep workers employed.
 In fact, if small businesses maintains or later restore their payrolls a portion of the loan may be forgiven.